edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 I showed off my project to a few people at work and they were pretty awesome in providing feedback and genuine interest.
 The only downside is they are now egging me on to build a [game boy](https://en.wikipedia.org/wiki/Game_Boy) emulator which I am seriously considering doing if I can find the time.

 Building this emulator might seem like a simple enough task but it's one of the biggest projects I've done outside of my day job for a long time and was good fun.
 I had to spend some time planning and reading before coding so I felt this was a nice way to stretch my legs with my engineering skills.
 I really enjoyed doing it, especially as I got the chance to show it off which really made the hard work feel validated.
-If you're interested in emulation even a little bit I would very much recommend it as a fun, achievable project to learn the basics.
+If you're interested in emulation even a little bit I would recommend it as a fun project to learn the basics.
 [You can find the source code for my emulator on github.](https://github.com/edwin-jones/pychip8)